You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Determining liability in a rollover car accident can be rather complicated, so working with an experienced rollover accident lawyer is critical.
 There are a lot of factors and variables that could come into play.
 Unfortunately, this often means that negligent actors and insurance companies will often look to point fingers back at you and deflect blame.

-Sorting out liability and determining the available damages also depends on which state the accident occured in.
-North Carolina follows a principle of “contributory negligence,” which means if a person has any percentage of fault for an accident – even just 1% – then they cannot legally recover compensation.
+Sorting out liability and determining the available damages also depends on which state the accident occurred in.
+North Carolina follows a principle of “contributory negligence,” which means if a person has any percentage of fault for an accident – even just 1% – they cannot legally recover compensation.
 But South Carolina follows a modified version of “comparative negligence,” where a person can seek damages as long as they are 50% or less at fault.
 Please see our pages on damages and liability to learn more about these complex topics.

 What To Do After a Rollover Accident